Inceptive Transformers: Enhancing Contextual Representations through Multi-Scale Feature Learning Across Domains and Languages: Results

 \subsection{Performance Interpretation}

-The attention maps for the baseline transformers (BERTweet, BioBERT), plotted in Fig. \ref{fig:subfig-BT-irony} and \ref{fig:subfig-BioBERT-ohsumed}, show that the attention weights are heavily skewed toward the initial \texttt{[CLS]} token, while the rest of the tokens receive negligible attention.
-In tasks like irony detection, where localized cues or specific tokens (e.g., sarcasm markers) are crucial, over-reliance on the \texttt{[CLS]} token can lead to information loss.
-Similarly, multi-label tasks like disease identification often demand token-level attention rather than a single sequence-level summary.
-In such cases, the \texttt{[CLS]} token may fail to represent the sequence adequately.

-On the contrary, the attention maps presented in Fig. \ref{fig:subfig-incBT-irony} and \ref{fig:subfig-incBioBERT-ohsumed} highlight a more balanced distribution of attention weights across the sequence.
-Tokens that were overlooked by transformer-based models, particularly those in the middle of the sequence, now receive higher attention, reflecting their contextual importance.
-This improvement is a direct result of the architectural enhancements introduced in our models.
-Since each token embedding now contains both global and local features, tokens across the sequence compete more effectively for attention.
-This allows the self-attention mechanism to dynamically assign weights to the tokens based on their contribution to the task, as evident from the attention maps.
+The attention maps for both baseline and inceptive transformers are presented in Fig. \ref{fig:attention-map-comparison}.
+Attention weights in the baselines are heavily skewed toward the initial \textbf{\texttt{[CLS]}} token, while the rest of the tokens receive comparatively negligible attention.
+In contrast, the inceptive attention maps highlight a more balanced distribution of attention weights across the sequence.
+Tokens that were overlooked by transformer-based models, particularly those in the middle of the sequence, now receive more attention, reflecting their contextual importance.
+This is a direct result of our architectural improvements, which not only enhance contextual representations, but also enable the model to weight tokens dynamically based on their contribution to the task.